For Health Providers

 Point of Care (3rd generation) and 4th generation HIV tests

-HIV testing in British Columbia usually starts with a 4th generation test that looks for both HIV antibodies and antigen (the p24 antigen) in the blood.
-If this test is reactive, additional confirmatory testing is done.Read More ⌄
+Most HIV testing in British Columbia starts with a 4th generation test that looks for both HIV antibodies and p 24 antigens (HIV proteins) in the blood.
+If this test is reactive (positive), additional confirmatory testing is done.Read More ⌄

 The 4th generation HIV test has a reported average window period of 14 - 21 days.
-Since both 3rd generation (Point of Care) and 4th generation HIV tests depend on individual immune responses, the amount of time needed for a person to develop enough antibodies for a test to detect HIV can vary.
+Since both 3rd generation (eg. Point of Care) and 4th generation HIV tests depend on individual immune responses, the amount of time needed for an individual to develop enough antibodies for a test to detect HIV can vary.
 HIV window periods are based on averages; some people develop antibodies quickly while others take longer, and there are always outliers.Read Less ⌃

 How to use the calculator

-Determine if your client will be given a 3rd generation (Point of Care, or POC) or a 4th generation (non-POC) HIV test.
-Ask your client to estimate the number of days since they think they were exposed to HIV.
+Determine if a 3rd generation (eg. Point of Care) or a 4th generation HIV test will be used.
+Ask the individual who is testing to estimate the number of days since they think they were exposed to HIV.
 Slide the bar to the appropriate number of days; the probability of a false negative will be shown for the 3rd and 4th generation tests.Read More ⌄

-It is important to note that there is inherent uncertainty with window periods, as they can vary for different people.
+It is important to note that there is inherent uncertainty with window periods, as they can vary depending on the characteristics of the virus, an individual’s immune response, as well as the technical aspects of a test.
 While the Table of Probabilities is based on a large study with a high number of samples, it is still a finite sample and there is always the possibility of outliers in the data.
-The probabilities provided here are a guideline and should not be used with absolute certainty.
+In addition, some HIV testing platforms have evolved since the creation of this tool where some window periods are now somewhat shorter than previously noted; depending on the test being used.
+The probabilities provided here are a tool and should not be used with absolute certainty.